DOUBLE CHOCOLATE BROWNIE CAKE

 - Make a raspberry or strawberry coulis by macerating 1 cup of the berries and drizzle on the plate around the sliced brownie.

-- Grate 2 oz, 76% chocolate and sprinkle over the slices
+- Grate 2 oz, 76% chocolate and sprinkle over the brownie slices

 - Mix 1 cup thick unsweetened yogurt (of your choice) with 1-tbsp honey and slightly freeze before serving a spoonful along side the brownie slices and top with a sprinkle of cacao powder.